bitshares/bitshares.github.io-old/_technologies/zh/user-issued-assets.md

 ### 2. Asset Seizing

-From time to time an issuer may be required to seize funds as a result of a court order.
-While this may be unappealing to those who are crypto-currency purists, when it comes to trust-based assets this is an unavoidable reality.
-An issuer can determine whether or not they wish to revoke this privilege, but it may be a requirement for some jurisdictions.
+From time to time, an issuer may be required to seize funds as a result of a court order.
+While this may be unappealing to cryptocurrency purists, it is an unavoidable reality of trust-based assets.
+An issuer can determine whether or not they wish to revoke this privilege, but it may be a requirement in some jurisdictions.

 ### 3. Market Restriction

-An issuer who offers both USD and EUR deposits may need to restrict direct trading between their USD and EUR assets to avoid being subject to foreign exchange regulations.
-Crypto currency exchanges can allow trading between fiat and cryptos but not allow trading between two fiat currencies.
-Without this feature many exchanges would be unable to issue their assets on the BitShares blockchain.
+An issuer who offers both USD and EUR deposits may need to restrict direct trading between their USD and EUR assets to avoid being subject to foreign currency exchange regulations.
+Some cryptocurrency exchanges allow trading between fiat and cryptocurrencies, but not between two fiat currencies.
+Without this feature, many exchanges would be unable to issue their assets on the BitShares blockchain.

 ### 4. Transfer Restrictions

 A transfer-restricted asset allows the holders of the asset to trade it in the markets but not transfer it from person to person.
-You may notice that few crypto-currency exchanges allow user-to-user transfer of funds outside the market.
-This particular activity is often subject to a different set of money transmission regulations.
+Only a few cryptocurrency exchanges allow user-to-user transfer of funds outside the market, because this particular activity is often subject to a different set of money transmission regulations.

-The deposit receipt example is probably one of the most important and yet most heavily regulated uses of user issued assets.
+The deposit receipt example is probably one of the most important, and yet most heavily regulated, use cases of user-issued assets.

 ## Company Shares

-Corporate shares are heavily regulated by the SEC, but none of those regulations prevent them from being issued or traded on an [alternative trading system](http://en.wikipedia.org/wiki/Alternative_trading_system).
+Corporate shares are heavily regulated by the SEC, but none of those regulations prevent them from being issued or traded on an [alternative trading system](http://en.wikipedia.org/wiki/Alternative_trading_system){:target="_blank"}.
 The regulations in many jurisdictions require all shares to be registered (aka held by known identities).
-With BitShares your corporate shares can be used as collateral for a bond or be used in any number of smart contracts.
+BitShares corporate shares can be used as collateral for a bond or be used in any number of smart contracts.

 ## Event Tickets

-Event tickets are a mostly unregulated use case for user issued assets.
-Under this example tickets to a school play could be issued as digital tokens that are auctioned off to the highest bidder who would then resell them.
-This ensures that the Drama department raises as much money as possible up front and transfers the risk of ticket sales on to speculators.
+Event tickets are a largely unregulated use case for user-issued assets.
+Tickets to a school play could be issued as digital tokens that are auctioned off to the highest bidder, who would then resell them.
+This ensures that the ticket issuer raises as much money as possible up front, while transferring the risk of ticket sales on to speculators.

-On the day of the play the issuer can freeze all trading of the asset and then allow users to cryptographically check in.
+On the day of the event, the issuer can freeze all trading of the asset and then allow users to cryptographically check in.

 ## Rewards Points

-Merchants everywhere are offering their customers points for spending with them.
-These points are often accumulated to earn discounts on future purchases.
-Often these systems are completely unregulated and are a prime example of how companies can add value to their rewards program by making them available to smart contracts.
+Merchants around the world offer rewards points for loyal customers.
+These points are accumulated to earn discounts on future purchases.
+Rewards systems are a prime opportunity to add value by making them available to Bitshares smart contracts.

 ## Individual or Corporate Debt

 Many businesses raise money by selling bonds.
-With BitShares these bonds can be made tradeable and/or fungible which makes them much more interesting to investors and may help your business to raise more money at lower rates.
+With BitShares, these bonds can be made tradeable and/or fungible, which makes them more compelling to investors.

 ## Crowd Funding

-Whether being used as a transferable coupon for a pre-sale or doing an IPO on a small company, issuing an asset is one of the most effective means of raising money from the masses.
+Whether being used as a transferable coupon for a pre-sale, or doing an IPO on a small company, issuing an asset is one of the most effective means of raising money for a cause.

 ## Digital Property